Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 A preamble takes the form "`oper ` op-syntax func-name nature precedence".
 Here nature is one of `infixl`, `infixr`, `unaryl`, `unaryr` and precedence is a number (low is tighter).
 For example `oper + infixr 2`.

-The considerable additional effort of allowing the definition of additional operators is to compensate for the lack of object syntax and the absence of overloading.
+The considerable additional effort of allowing the definition of additional operators is to compensate for the lack of object-like syntax and the absence of overloading.

 ## Expression Macro Calls